 ICEM Surf Advanced Tools

-ICEM Surf Safety Analysis was developed primarily for safety studies in the automotive industry.
-However, it also has many other applications for situations in which humans need to operate safely in a man-made environment.
-For example, it provides digital tools, which can detect edges and corners on a 3D model that may cause injuries if implemented in the final physical product.
-It then analyses and highlights the radii in those potentially dangerous areas, based on pre-specified industry-standard safety criteria.
+An add-on module to ICEM Surf Professional, ICEM Surf Safety Analysis was developed primarily for safety studies in the automotive industry, but has many other applications where humans need to operate in a man-made environment.
+It provides digital tools, which can detect edges and corners on a 3D model that may cause injuries.
+It subsequently analyses and highlights the radii in these zones, which are defined as dangerous, based on the specified industry-standard safety criteria.